ArcBees/dev-site/site/src/main/markdown/gwtp/tutorials/index.md

 ```

 ### Handling the event
 Now that the HomeUiHandlers is created and correctly set, we can bind it to an event.
-By using the `@UiHandlers("sendButton")` annotation on a method, GWTP will bind the UiField to an event.
-In order to listen to a specific event, the event must be passed as a method parameter.
+We can do this by using the `@UiHandlers("sendButton")` annotation on a method.
+In order to listen to a specific event, it must be passed as a method parameter.

 ```java
 @UiHandler("sendButton")